ManticoreGamesInc/platform-documentation/src/getting_started/my_first_multiplayer_game.md

     ![ChangedKillLimit](../img/MyFirstMultiplayer/ChangedKillLimit.png){: .center}

 5. Game rounds now end at 3 kills, but in the upper-left corner of the screen it still says "First to kill 10 enemies wins!".
 Let's change that UI text to match the Round Kill Limit.
-In "UI Seetings", find "Game Instructions" and click on the "UI Text Box."
+In "UI Settings", find "Game Instructions" and click on the "UI Text Box."
 In Properties, change the Text field to 3.

     ![ChangedGameInstructions](../img/MyFirstMultiplayer/ChangedGameInstructions.png){: .center}